0xfe/hacking-stellar/4-multisig.md

 # Add bob, mary, and kelly as signers, with the weight of 1 each.
 $ lumen signer add bob 1 --to pizzafund --memotext "pizza for bob"
 $ lumen signer add mary 1 --to pizzafund --memotext "pizza for mary"
-$ lumen signer add kelly 1 --to pizzafund --memotext "pizza for mary"
+$ lumen signer add kelly 1 --to pizzafund --memotext "pizza for kelly"
 ```

 That's it!
 Now Bob, Kelly, and Mary can spend from the pizza fund and never be hungry again!
 Since Kelly added herself as a signer, she can throw away the pizza fund's seed.